 Acupuncture

-Traditional Chinese Medicine: Thin sterile needles are placed at precise points on the head, neck, back, hands, or feet to stimulate flow and reduce pain.
-It is often used alongside conventional treatment plans.
+Traditional Chinese Medicine: Thin sterile needles are inserted at defined points on the head, neck, back, hands, or feet to influence energy flow (qi) and reduce pain.
+Acupuncture has the strongest trial support among these modalities for certain types of pain and symptom relief when delivered by trained clinicians.

 Pranic healing and Therapeutic Touch

-Non-touch approaches: Pranic methods scan the aura and clear blockages without contact.
+Non‑touch approaches: Pranic healing practitioners scan the aura to clear perceived blockages without direct contact.
 Therapeutic Touch involves moving hands above the body to assess and rebalance the field.
+Both are low‑contact methods favoured by people who prefer minimal physical touch; high‑quality evidence is limited.

 Movement and body-based types